Student Recruitment

 Well, good news – we can help you with this!

-You can register your class today for a visit by our RRC Polytech instructors to talk to your students about career opportunities and what a future in their program could look like.
-These presentations incorporate a brief overview for each program and include an engaging activity for the students.
+You can register your class today for a visit by our RRC Polytech instructors to talk to your students about career opportunities and what a future in their industry could look like.
+These presentations also include an engaging activity for the students and incorporate a brief overview for each program.

-If you’re a guidance or career counsellor, let the teachers at your school know about this opportunity through RRC Polytech – available Fall 2023!
+If you’re a guidance or career counsellor, let the teachers at your school know about this opportunity through RRC Polytech!

 What to Expect